peterhan91/MIMIC_rewoo/README.md

 Behavior:
 - Tools limited to Physical Examination, Laboratory Tests, Imaging, ECG, and Echocardiogram.
 - Output is a single final diagnosis string (no treatments or extra text).
+- Writes per-run outputs and a structured JSONL event log for debugging.

 ## Quickstart